schumannl00/Segment_App/README.md

 # nnUNet Segmentation App

-A GUI-based application for medical image segmentation using the nnUNet framework, supporting DICOM to NIfTI conversion, automatic segmentation with pre-trained models, and STL export for 3D printing.
+A GUI-based application for medical image segmentation using the nnUNet framework, supporting DICOM to NIfTI conversion, automatic segmentation with pre-trained models, and STL export for 3D printing or further analysis.

 ## Overview

 This tool provides an end-to-end pipeline for medical image segmentation:
 1. DICOM to NIfTI conversion
-2. Optional pre-processing (splitting into left/right, Z-axis cutting)
+2. Optional pre-processing ("splitting" into left/right, Z-axis cutting)
 3. nnUNet-based automatic segmentation
 4. 3D model generation in STL format

-The application is designed to be user-friendly with a GUI interface supporting drag-and-drop functionality, customizable segmentation parameters, and batch processing capabilities.
+The application is designed to be user-friendly with a GUI interface that supports drag-and-drop functionality, customizable segmentation parameters, and light batch processing capabilities.

 ## Features

 - **User-friendly GUI** with drag-and-drop support
-- **DICOM filtering** by series description
+- **DICOM filtering** by series description to select specific scans as everything above 1mm slice thickness
 - **Pre-trained models** for various body parts:
-  - Ankle (healthy and mixed pathology)
+  - Ankle (healthy and post op)
   - Shoulder
   - Pelvis
 - **Pre-processing options**: